The value of the scholarship generally includes:

-It is the responsibility of the applicant to ensure that these documents are received by CBIE by the deadline.
+It is the responsibility of the applicant to ensure that documents are received at CBIE by the deadline.

 It is recommended that applicants post this documentation in a sealed envelope and send it to CBIE by a method which will provide a confirmation of its delivery, such as courier service or registered mail.

-- KGSP Application Form: four copies of the application form, each with original signatures.
+- KGSP Application Form: Each application form must have original signatures.

-- Study plan: Applicants must include a synopsis of the proposed area of research.
-This form is included in the KGSP application form.
+- Statement of Purpose: Applicants must include a synopsis of the proposed area of research and their future career plans after studying in Korea.
+This form is included in the KGSP Application Form.

-- Letters of recommendation: two letters of recommendation from people who are well acquainted with the applicant’s scholarly work.
-Applicants must submit reference letters in a sealed envelope which has been signed across the back by their referees.
+- Two Letters of Recommendation: Applicants must include two letters of recommendation from two different referees who can provide an assessment of the applicant’s academic abilities.
+Applicants must submit the reference letters in separate sealed envelopes which have been signed across the back by its referee.

-- Official transcripts: transcripts of all post-secondary studies to date (complete academic record(s) including colleges and CÉGEPs) with the cumulative grade point average (CGPA) for each degree or certificate.
+- Official transcripts: Applicants must submit transcripts of all post-secondary studies to date (complete academic record(s) including colleges and CÉGEPs) with the cumulative grade point average (CGPA) for each degree or certificate.
 Applicants currently enrolled in a program of study must submit the most recent transcript.

-- Test of Proficiency in Korean (TOPIK) certificate (if available): original copy indicating score achieved and level.
+- Test of Proficiency in Korean (TOPIK) certificate (if available): Applicants should provide any original copy indicating score achieved and level.

-- Test of English as a Foreign Language (TOEFL) (if applicable): original copy of certificate with the official test results.
+- Test of English as a Foreign Language (TOEFL) (if applicable): Applicants should provide any original copy of certificate with the official test results.

-- Publications (if available): one or two copies of original publications.
+- Publications (if available): Photocopies of original publications are accepted.

-- Awards (if available): one or two copies of awards.
+- Awards (if available): Photocopies of awards are accepted.

 All decisions made by the host country are final and are not open to appeal.

 Applications submitted directly to the Embassy of the Republic of Korea to Canada will not be considered.
-Documents submitted to CBIE will not be returned.
+Documents submitted to the scholarship administrator will not be returned.

 These scholarships are subject to the availability of funding provided by the Government of the Republic of Korea.

-The Korean Government Scholarship Program is designed to provide higher education in Korea for international students, with the aim of promoting international exchanges in education, as well as mutual friendship between countries.
+The Korean Government Scholarship Program is designed to provide higher education in Korea for international students with the aim of promoting international exchanges in education, as well as mutual friendship between participating countries.

-This year, the government of the Republic of Korea will offer three graduate level scholarships for Canadian candidates to study in South Korea under this program.
+This year, the Government of the Republic of Korea will offer two graduate level scholarships to Canadian candidates for study in South Korea under this program.